starskythehutch/burkhardkellertree/README.markdown

-A Burkard-Keller Tree implementation in C#
+A Burkhard-Keller Tree implementation in C#
 ==========================================

 This project was inspried by the article